PI-3-MINIPROJECT/PI-3-MINIPROJECT-FRONT/HEURISTICS.md

 # Usability Heuristics Implementation

-This document describes the four Nielsen's Usability Heuristics implemented in the VideoConference Platform frontend for Sprint 1.
+This document describes the seven Nielsen's Usability Heuristics implemented in the VideoConference Platform frontend.

 ---